 The first high is likely to be the most intense for someone using heroin.
-This is because as use continues the body quickly develops a tolerance to the drug, with its pleasurable effects becoming somewhat muted with each successive use.
-Development of tolerance is associated with a phenomenon called “chasing the high” in which users continually take more, buy more potent drugs, or change the method of administration in an attempt to recreate that first high.
+This is because as use continues, the body quickly develops a tolerance to the drug, with its pleasurable effects becoming somewhat muted with each successive use.
+The development of tolerance is associated with a phenomenon called “chasing the high,” in which users continually take more, buy more potent drugs, or change the method of administration in an attempt to recreate that first high.

 Why Do People Use Heroin?

-The intense high and its speed of onset are major attractions for users.
-Curiosity about the drug is a reason that people begin heroin use.
+Heroin’s intense high and quick speed of onset are major attractions for users.
+Curiosity about the drug is also a reason that people begin heroin use.
 According to the NIDA, common reasons for substance abuse include:

 - Experiencing the high.
 Heroin will produce an initial high followed by a period of heightened relaxation and drowsiness.

 - Self-medicating.
-People that suffer from various troublesome mental health issues such as anxiety, depression, and negative feelings associated with past trauma may look to heroin as a coping skill to alleviate problems.
+People who suffer with various troublesome mental health issues such as anxiety, depression, and negative feelings associated with past trauma may look to heroin as a coping skill to alleviate problems.

 - Fitting in.
 Some users (especially younger ones) may begin using heroin because of pressure from their peers.

-Another major portion of current heroin users consists of those that have abused opioid painkiller medication.
+Another major portion of current heroin users consists of those who have abused opioid painkiller medication.
 The transition from opioids to heroin is frighteningly common because heroin provides a similar high at a much cheaper price point.
-Further, many states are cracking down on the distribution of painkillers, leading those unable to access the painkillers to look elsewhere, often to heroin.
+Furthermore, many states are cracking down on the distribution of painkillers, leading those unable to access the painkillers to look elsewhere—often to heroin.
 NIDA estimates that nearly half of all heroin users have abused opioid painkillers.

 Effects of Using Heroin

 Heroin will provide a “rush” in a short amount of time.
 The “rush” will be experienced as an extremely pleasurable feeling.
-Immediately following the rush, the user may experience:
+Immediately following the rush, the user will experience: